audreyfeldroy/wagtail-starter-kit/{{cookiecutter.repo_name}}/docs/README.rst

 Keep in mind that when you are styling these, it is good practice to keep the styles and javascript inline just to be safe.

+**Overextends**

+This third party django templating helper is added by default with this project.

 **Customize Wagtail Admin**

 This project comes with the templates required to customize the pages for the wagtail admin site.
 There are four templates: